Akmeena4u/MelodyMasters/consepts.md

       2. here main use of aceternity will be in  background-gradient
       3. we are using typescript to make things good for security purpose so for that i decided to make whole card a custome datatype
       4. so for that i use interface keyword and use this keyword along courses

+ ## 5. Sticky scroll revel
+      1. here we will take this compo from aceternity ui library
+      2. it willl be in ui whychooseus section
+      3.